Legislative Tracker

 Bipartisan Senate package authorizing weapons sales to NATO allies for transfer to Ukraine, holding corrupt Russian officials accountable, and strengthening Ukraine's defense capabilities through allied coordination.

-Why it matters: This bipartisan Senate bill enables NATO allies to transfer weapons to Ukraine faster by streamlining U.S. arms sales approvals, directly accelerating the flow of critical defense equipment to the front lines.
+Why It Matters: This bipartisan Senate bill enables NATO allies to transfer weapons to Ukraine faster by streamlining U.S. arms sales approvals, directly accelerating the flow of critical defense equipment to the front lines.

 Progress